fed26sto-fundamentals/calculator-antxhan/README.md

 - [ ] feat: user should be able to paste.
 - [ ] fix: on the phone, when typing: 99 999 999,9 then pressing the negative toggle it rounds to -100 000 000;
 - [ ] fix: don't make button text selectable or zoom-in-able on mobile.
+- [ ] fix: should remove the + in exponents.
+- [ ] fix: Error in display doesn't adjust its font.